Parallel self-testing of EPR pairs under computational assumptions: Applications

+While \cref{thm:gowers} suggests that a Hilbert space $\calH$ having $n$ $\delta$-approximate qubits should have a large quantum dimension, it is not apriori obvious how this can be proved.
+In the rest of this section, we prove that the soundness guarantee of our self-test (\cref{thm:soundness}) implies that any device passing the dimension test in \cref{fig:protocol_dimension} must have a large quantum dimension.

-The intuition behind the soundness of this protocol is that, when it is passed with high probability, \cref{thm:soundness} guarantees the existence of a quantum state $\rho^{\star}$ on the quantum part of the prover's memory that is close to the maximally mixed state up to some isometry.
-More specifically, $\rho^{\star}$ comes from using \cref{thm:soundness} to force the prover to perform a Hadamard basis measurement on $N$ qubits that are in a computational basis state.
-Then, the main proposition of this section, \cref{prop:rank}, shows that the guarantee on $\rho^{\star}$ is strong enough for us to lower bound the rank of $\rho^{\star}$, which is also a lower bound on the quantum dimension of the prover's memory.
+The intuition is that when the dimension test is passed with high probability, \cref{thm:soundness} guarantees the existence of a quantum state $\rho^{\star}$ on the quantum part of the device's memory that is close to the maximally mixed state up to some isometry.
+More specifically, $\rho^{\star}$ comes from using \cref{thm:soundness} to force the device to perform a Hadamard basis measurement on $N$ qubits that are in the computational basis and discarding the measurement results.
+Then, the main proposition of this section, \cref{prop:rank}, shows that the guarantee on $\rho^{\star}$ is strong enough for us to lower bound the rank of $\rho^{\star}$, which is also a lower bound on the quantum dimension of the device's memory.
 We proceed to give a formal proof of soundness and stress that we are making the LWE hardness assumption throughout the rest of this section.

 To prove \cref{prop:rank}, we use the vector-operator correspondence mapping, $\vc$, as defined in \cite[Chapter 1.1.2]{watrous2018}.
 Let $A\in \LH$.
 Informally, $\vc(A) \in \calH \otimes \calH$ is the column vector formed by concatenating the rows of $A$ vertically.
 We will use the following properties of $\vc$ without further comment: \begin{enumerate} \item Suppose $A$ is of the form $\sum_i \lambda_i\ketbrasame{v_i}$ with $\lambda_i \geq 0$.
 Then, $\vc(\sqrt{A}) = \sum_i \sqrt{\lambda_i} \ket{v_i}\overline{\ket{v_i}}$, where the overline denotes element-wise complex conjugation.